 Breath of Fire II has a very interesting case, where the "circumstances" referred to by the Law means the player.
 Since Spar is a significantly more useful party member as a girl (but loses the transformation if knocked out or zombified in battle), the average player will try to keep the character from losing the transformation if at all possible.

 To clarify for those who aren't entirely familiar with the game: most of the playable characters can Unite with Shamans (essentially merging with them) to receive stat bonuses and, with specific combinations, a significant change in appearances and powers.
-Also note that Spar is a plant and has an effeminate, asexual appearance normally.
+Also note that Spar is a plant and has an effeminate, asexual appearance normally, while the most popular of his(?) three Unite forms is a Cute Mushroom Girl.

 Considering that Spar's two other combination forms are an onion with feet (I kid you not) and a plant-like dragon he may be a she to begin with.